Solo Female Travel in Europe – The Best Cities to Travel by Yourself

 Paris is so compact and small that it is easy to get around and see many landmarks and attractions on foot.
 Public transportation is reliable and easy, so you don’t have to worry about getting around.

-My tip: On average, the hotels in Paris tend to be worse than in many other major cities, so I recommend investing a bit more in a hotel that is close to the city center.
+My tip: On average, the hotels in Paris tend to be worse than in many other major cities, so I recommend investing a bit more in a hotel that is close to the city center and the metro station.

 Zurich in Switzerland